Camp Cherry Valley Reviews

 4. Rowing under our own steam 1.8 miles to Emerald Bay over the seas.
 Exhilarating!

-5. Watching the boys, some of whose parents don’t have cars, experience sailing for the first time.
+5. Watching the Scouts have fun, some of whose parents don’t have cars, experience sailing for the first time.

 6. Enjoying the company of 2 outstanding youth counselors, Eric and Alex, our troop friends for the week, who encouraged the boys, as did my two medical students who served as assistant scout masters, one of whom spent much of class and free time in the water helping with swim lessons.